kleinmann-orm/kleinmann-orm/docs/models.rst

             ordering = ["name", "-score"]

     .. attribute:: manager
-        :annotation: = tortoise.manager.Manager
+        :annotation: = kleinmann.manager.Manager

         Specify ``manager`` to override the default manager.
-        It should be instance of ``tortoise.manager.Manager`` or subclass.
+        It should be instance of ``kleinmann.manager.Manager`` or subclass.

         .. code-block:: python3